How to Stop Playing Whack-a-Mole: Mapping the Ecosystem of Technologies Facilitating AI-Generated Non-Consensual Intimate Images: Building the Ecosystem of Technologies Facilitating AIG-NCII

-\textbf{We view AIG-NCII as product of ever-evolving technologies, including generative AI.} Thus, we draw from a rich landscape of socio-technical research that looks at specific pieces of the technological ecosystem, including deepfake creation communities \cite{timmerman_studying_2023,winter_deepfakes_2020,widder_limits_2022}, AI ``nudifier'' and ``undressing'' apps \cite{gibson_analyzing_2024,alexios_mantzarlis_ai_2025,williams_there_2025}, text-to-image models and developer platforms \cite{hawkins_deepfakes_2025,wagner_perpetuating_2025}, the video generation ecosystem \cite{kamachee_video_2025}, and specific ``deepfake pornography'' distribution sites \cite{han_characterizing_2024}.
+\textbf{We view AIG-NCII as product of ever-evolving technologies, including generative AI.} Thus, we draw from a rich landscape of socio-technical research that looks at specific pieces of the technological ecosystem, including distribution channels \cite{qiwei_reporting_2024}, deepfake creation communities \cite{timmerman_studying_2023,winter_deepfakes_2020a,widder_limits_2022}, AI ``nudifier'' and ``undressing'' apps \cite{gibson_analyzing_2024a,alexiosmantzarlis_ai_2025,williams_there_2025}, text-to-image models and developer platforms \cite{hawkins_deepfakes_2025a,wagner_perpetuating_2025}, the video generation ecosystem \cite{kamachee_video_2025}, and specific ``deepfake pornography'' distribution sites \cite{han_characterizing_2024}.
 We draw from AI safety research \cite{nist_reducing_2024} that looks at safeguarding models from producing AIG-NCII (e.g., filtering training datasets \cite{thiel_identifying_2024,tabone_pornographic_2021}, keyword filtering for prompt-based models \cite{nist_reducing_2024}, and sending warning messages to users \cite{hunn_how_2023}).
 We also recognize the technical and ethical limitations to these AI safety approaches, such as the ability for models to generate CSAM even after training data filtering \cite{okawa_compositional_2025,cretu_evaluating_2025} and the non-consensual use of nude images in deepfake research \cite{cintaqia_stop_2025}.
-In addition to academic literature, we reference industry practices by reviewing platform terms of service and acceptable use policies (e.g., from Github \cite{github_github_2025}, Civitai \cite{civitai_policy_2025}, and Reddit \cite{reddit_admin_update_2018}).
-When relevant, we also examine technical artifacts (e.g., Github repositories for models \cite{iperov_deepfacelab_2018,torzdf_faceswap_2017} and datasets \cite{tero_karras_flickr-faces-hq_2019,alex_kim_nsfw_data_scraper_2019,evgeny_bazarov_nsfw_data_source_urls_2019}).
+In addition to academic literature, we reference industry practices by reviewing platform terms of service and acceptable use policies (e.g., from Github \cite{github_github_2025}, Civitai \cite{civitai_policy_2025}, and Reddit \cite{redditadmin_update_2018}).
+When relevant, we also examine technical artifacts (e.g., Github repositories for models \cite{available_upon_request} and datasets \cite{available_upon_request}).\footnote{In order to reduce traffic to technical tools that can produce AIG-NCII, we remove direct links to sensitive sources (e.g. NSFW datasets and repositories).
+Sources are available upon request (see Ethical Statement in section \ref{sec:ethics}).}